 Unplanned pregnancies are exceptionally common, affecting millions of American women each year.
 Although many women do decide to go through with their pregnancies, about four in 10 women facing an unplanned pregnancy opts to have an abortion.
-A medical abortion uses the so-called “abortion pill” to safely and effectively terminate an early pregnancy.
+A Medical Abortion is commonly referred to as “The Abortion Pill” to safely and effectively terminate an early pregnancy.
 Michigan Avenue Center for Health in Chicago’s South Loop neighborhood offers medical abortion services to patients in the Chicagoland area.
-To learn more, call or book your appointment online today.
+To learn more, Call or request an appointment online today.